chrisgaun/k8s-in-cloud-hands-on-training/docs/build-cluster.md

 Finally in order to be able to interact with our cluster we need to install Kubectl.

-Either execute one of the following commands:
+To install Kubectl execute one of the following commands:

 `make get-kubectl-for-mac` or `make get-kubectl-for-linux`